mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 #### 25:23

-But next, in the process of reaching this one world – so-called *belief*, *faith* – Dogen Zenji says there are two processes.
+But next, in the process of reaching this one world – so-called *belief*, *faith* – Dōgen Zenji says there are two processes.
 One is, *cut off the root of discriminating thinking*.
 Second, *body and mind dropping off*.

 This is our practice.
 This is [...] one of the processes to reach that belief: one world; you are present right in the midst of the Way, without any delusions, confusions, perverted views, mistakes.
 How can we reach there?
 That is first, we have to cut off the root of discriminating thinking.